 - Relaxed feathers.

-- Beak grinding.
+- Purring and beak grinding.

 - Regular preening.

-- Displeasure.
+- Post-bathing.

 Shaking also looks similar to: